It’s Monday, and I’m making a Blueberry Lime Frozen Margarita!

 Simple to Make−Blueberry Lime Frozen Margarita

-Source: May I Have That Recipe
+Get the recipe from: May I Have That Recipe

 To be honest, I didn’t fully read this recipe before I gathered everything up to make this margarita or I would have noticed the rum that is clearly specified in the ingredients list.